Aircraft technician with Tuskegee Airmen dies at 100 in NYC

-NEW YORK (AP) — A New York City man who served as an aircraft technician with the famed all-black Tuskegee Airmen has died at 100 years of age.
+NEW YORK (AP) — A New York City man who served as an aircraft technician with the famed all-black Tuskegee Airmen died Saturday at age 100.

-Police say a health aide found Wilfred DeFour unconscious and unresponsive inside his Harlem apartment Saturday morning.
+Police say a home health aide found Wilfred DeFour unconscious and unresponsive inside his Harlem apartment at about 9 a.m.

 DeFour was pronounced dead by Emergency Medical Service workers.
-Police say he appears to have died from natural causes.
+Police say he appears to have died from natural causes but the medical examiner’s office will perform an autopsy.

 DeFour was honored just last month at a ceremony to rename a Manhattan post office after the Tuskegee Airmen.